This not-too-salty ajitama (ramen egg) is a perfectly jammy egg marinated in a soy sauce-based mixture, balanced with umami and sweetness!

 - Use an egg piercer to make a small hole in the egg shell before boiling.

-- After boiling the eggs, transfer them to iced water to create space between the egg and the shell.
+- After boiling eggs, transfer them to iced water to create space between the egg and the shell.

 - Make small cracks on the egg shell to allow water to get between the egg and the shell.